Cultures & Traditions

 Instead of gods or kings, the ancient Greeks focused on the private diversions of heroic warriors.
 Supremely self-aware and self-confident, their art was centered in the material world, but also conformed to strict ideals of beauty and mathematical concepts of design, paralleling the Greek philosophers' search for the human values of truth, virtue, and harmony.
 Their exaltation of humanity as the "measure of all things" remains one of the fundamental tenets of Western civilization.
 Their humanistic worldview led to the creation of the concept of democracy (rule by the demos, the people) and groundbreaking contributions in the fields of art, literature, and science.

-- Anne Bromberg, Gallery text, Cecil H. and Ida M. Green Classical Galleries, transcribed September 20, 2016.
+- Anne Bromberg, DMA unpublished material, Gallery text, Cecil H. and Ida M. Green Classical Galleries, transcribed September 20, 2016.

 - Marilyn Stokstad, Art History, Volume 1, Fourth edition, (Boston: Prentice Hall, 2011), 101.